AltraMayor/f3/README.rst

 - ``Makefile`` - make(1) file
 - ``README`` - This file
 - ``*.h`` and ``*.c`` - C code of F3
+- ``flake.nix`` - nix package manager configuration allowing automatic building and or installation of repository contents.
+- ``flake.lock`` - specifies build dependency package versions so the nix package manager can build f3

 Bash scripts
 ------------